jacebrowning/memegen/README.md

 ## Authentication

 Unauthenticated API requests are watermarked and may be rate limited.
-To request an API key please reach out to <support@maketested.com> to inquire about pricing.
+To request an API key please <a href="mailto:support@maketested.com?subject=memegen.link">contact us</a> to inquire about pricing for your specific use case.

 ## Sample Code